Dark Web Marketplaces and COVID-19: before the vaccine: Author's contributions

 \section{Author's contributions}

-A.Ba., A.T. and A.G. conceived of the project.
-A.Ba. coordinated the project.
+ABa, AT and AG conceived of the project.
+ABa coordinated the project.
 All authors designed the research.
-M.A. and I.G. provided the data.
-A.Br., M.N., M.A. and I.G. preprocessed and analysed the data.
-All authors analysed the results.
-A.Br., M.N., and A.Ba. wrote the manuscript.
-All authors read and commented on the manuscript.
+MA and IG provided the data.
+ABr, MN, MA and IG preprocessed and analysed the data.
+All authors analysed the results and wrote the manuscript.
+All authors approved the final version of the manuscript.